John Bemelmans Marciano: Life

-The grandson of Ludwig Bemelmans, the creator of the children's book series Madeline, has continued the series with three books written and illustrated in his grandfather's style: Madeline and the Cats of Rome, Madeline at the White House and Madeline and the Old House in Paris.
-He grew up in Three Bridges, New Jersey, and graduated from Columbia University in 1992.
+As the grandson of Ludwig Bemelmans, creator of the children's book series Madeline, Marciano has continued the series with seven books in his grandfather's style, including Madeline and the Cats of Rome, Madeline at the White House and Madeline and the Old House in Paris.
+In 2016 he wrote a middle-grade fiction book called The 9 Lives of Alexander Baddenfield, illustrated by Sophie Blackall.